FinDockLabs/experience-cloud-donation-flows-fundraising-uk/README.md

 ## Installation
 1. Press the button to deploy the repo to the org.
 2. Follow [these instructions](https://help.salesforce.com/s/articleView?id=experience.rss_flow_guestuser.htm&type=5) to set up the guest user access for the flow.
-Do this for Dontation_Flow.
+Do this for Donation_Flow.
 3. Go to the donation Flow -> Payment Screen -> Payment Method Selection component
-   - configure at least some payment methods
+   - configure at least one payment method
 4. Configure the [payment intent](https://docs.findock.com/docs/july-26/payments/pay-button) (add at least a success and failure URLs and verify the mapping matches your use case).
 6. Activate your flow.
 7. Go to the Experience Cloud Administration -> Preferences -> enable "Allow guest users to access public APIs".